ActNAS : Generating Efficient YOLO Models using Activation NAS: Methodology

 \section{Methodology}

 Unlike the straightforward approach of using the same activation function across all layers in a model, mixed activation models incorporate multiple activation functions within the architecture.
-As illustrated in Figure \ref{fig:results_plot}, the YOLO5n model with SiLU activation achieves the highest mAP but is the slowest across different devices, while the model with ReLU activation is the fastest, though it experiences a significant drop in mAP.
+As illustrated in Figure \ref{fig:act_ref}, the YOLO5n and YOLO8m models with SiLU activation achieve higher mAP but is least efficient on different devices, while the model with ReLU activation is the fastest with lower mAP.
 The goal of mixed activation models is to identify the optimal combination of activation functions for each layer, creating a model that strikes the best balance between latency and accuracy.

-For our experiments, we use the YOLO5n model combined with the YOLO8n head (which offers better accuracy), with the SiLU-based model serving as the reference.
+For our experiments, we used YOLO5n combined with YOLO8 head (which offers better accuracy) and YOLO8m model, with the SiLU-based model serving as a reference.
 As shown in Figure \ref{fig:model_benchmarking}, we generate a search space by systematically replacing each activation function in the reference model with a set of candidate activations: \textit{[ReLU, SiLU, Hardswish, ReLU6, and LeakyReLU]}.
 We replace one activation at a time, as depicted in Figure \ref{fig:layer_wise_replacement}, resulting in 345 candidate models for YOLO5n (since the reference model has 69 activations and there are 5 candidate activations for each layer).

 To evaluate the impact of each activation replacement, we create a new model for each candidate and measure its accuracy, latency, and memory usage, comparing it to the reference model.
 This process is iterative and is repeated for all 345 candidate models.
 The results are recorded in performance tables: the latency table, accuracy table, and memory table.
-Each entry in the accuracy table includes the layer name, activation name, reference accuracy, and delta accuracy (the difference between the reference model's accuracy and the accuracy of the model with the replaced activation).
-Similarly, the latency and memory tables follow the same structure but record latency and memory values instead of accuracy.
+Each entry in the accuracy table includes the layer name, activation name, reference accuracy, and delta accuracy (the difference between the reference model's accuracy and the candidate model).
+The latency and memory tables follow the same process and record latency and memory values instead of accuracy.